 Measured Outcomes

-Safety advantage: This happens in their own homes, surrounded by family and community.
-No factory harassment, no migration vulnerability, no separation from children.
+Safety advantage: This transformation happens in their own homes, surrounded by family and community.
+There's no factory harassment, no migration vulnerability, and no separation from children.

 Environmental Benefits: Tourism That Protects